Training & Events

 Explore upcoming Indigenous-led trainings, gatherings, and opportunities to support birthwork, lactation education, and community healing.

-September 2025
+SEPTEMBER 2025

 Event Details:

-September 23–27, 2025 | 9:00 AM – 5:00 PM daily
+• Time: 9:00 AM – 5:00 PM daily

-Hosted by Four Sisters Birth & Health Sovereignty
+• Hosted By: Four Sisters Birth & Health Sovereignty

 This free 5-day, 45-hour training is for those who self-identify as Indigenous, First Nations, or Native and are committed to supporting breastfeeding/ chestfeeding families in their communities.
 Participants will gain foundational lactation education, clinical skills, and culturally rooted teachings centered in Indigenous knowledge.
 You do not need to be a health professional or have prior experience in lactation or maternal health to apply.